One-shot comments

 Inline editing

 The post body is a normal editor.
-Click anywhere and just type — fix a typo, swap a word, add a line.
+Select anywhere and just type — fix a typo, swap a word, add a line.
 Auto-save keeps your changes.
-This is the right tool for small, deterministic edits where you know exactly what you want.Formula swaps
+This is the right tool for small, deterministic edits where you know exactly what you want.Changing the angle

-For images, carousel slides and video scenes, click the visual to open the Image Studio.
-Re-prompt, re-roll, swap from your Library, or change the design type.
+For images, carousel slides and video scenes, open the Attachments panel or select the visual to re-prompt, re-roll, swap from your Library, or change the design type.
 Your text stays put.Version history

 When to use which